Universal graph representation of stabilizer codes: Applications of the Graph Formalism

+\begin{theorem}[Distance lower bound] Let $G$ be a $B$-sensitive graph with brightness $\ell$ as defined in Definition~\ref{def:sensitive} and Definition~\ref{def:brightness}.
+Let $C(G)$ be the code that $G$ represents.
+Then, $\text{dist}(C(G))\geq\ceil{\frac{\ell}B}+1$. \end{theorem} \begin{proof} The intuition behind this proof is that a small sensitivity $B$ makes it difficult to turn off the lights around a node in few moves, which forces the weight of any logical operator to be large.
+We continue to adopt the picture in which $Z$ on $v \in \CO$ toggles the light on $v$, $Z$ on $v \in \CP$ toggles lights in $oi(v)$, and $X$ on $v \in \CO$ toggles lights in $o(v) \,\D\, oip(v)$.

+Every stabilizer contains an $X$ on a node in $\CO$, so any logical operator $U$ must either include at least one $X$ or have at least one $Z$ on a pivot, where $Y$ operations are treated as both $X$ and $Z$.
+This is because any operator consisting of no $X$'s and no $Z$'s on pivots must contain only $Z$'s on vertices in $\CO$, in which case it would either be the identity operator or have an anti-commuting stabilizer and thus not be a logical operator.
+We may split the operation of $U$ into a sequence of single qubit Paulis applied onto different qubits.
+Thus, without loss of generality, we may choose the first Pauli in this sequence to be either a $Z$ operator on $v \in \CP$ or an $X$ operator on $v \in \CO \cup \CP$.
+This first operator hence increases the illumination of a vertex $v$ from 0 to $\L_\text{max}(v) \geq \ell$.

+At the same time, the final configuration has all lights off, and thus every node ends with illumination 0.
+Consequently, the remaining Paulis in the sequence must reduce the illumination at $v$ from at least $\ell$ to 0.
+Suppose that the initial Pauli was $X$ on $v \in \CO \cup \CP$.
+Then the illumination can only decrease by at most $B$ with each move, as each move is equivalent to applying a Pauli recovery operation.
+Therefore, at least $\ceil{\frac{\ell}B}$ Paulis after the first are necessary to reduce the illumination at $v$ to 0.
+Suppose instead that $U$ has no $X$ but has a $Z$ on some pivot $p \in \CP$.
+Then after applying $Z(p)$, the illumination $\L(i(p))$ will be at least $\ell$ and will also require $\ceil{\frac{\ell}B}$ Pauli $Z$ operations to reduce to 0.
+Combined with the first move to increase the illumination, this results in a minimum of $\ceil{\frac{\ell}B}+1$ moves, which by Theorem~\ref{thm:distanceQLO} is a lower bound for the distance. \end{proof}

-\begin{theorem}[Greedy guarantee] Let $G$ be a $B$-sensitive graph.
-Denote $\d_* := \min\limits_{v \in V} \deg(v)$ the minimum degree of $G$.
-Then the greedy graph decoder corrects at least $\lfloor \frac{\d_*}{2B} \rfloor$ errors.
+\begin{theorem}[Greedy guarantee] Let $G$ be a $B$-sensitive graph with brightness $\ell$ as defined in Definition~\ref{def:sensitive} and Definition~\ref{def:brightness}.
+Let $C(G)$ be the code that $G$ represents.
+Then the greedy graph decoder given by Algorithm~\ref{alg:greedy} corrects at least $\ceil{\frac{\ell+1}{2B}}-1$ errors.
 In other words, the less sensitive a graph is, the more effective the greedy decoder.
-For constant $B$, the decoder thus corrects $\Th(\d_*)$ errors. \end{theorem}
+The runtime of Algorithm~\ref{alg:greedy} is $O(n \CD_{\max}^2 + \min(n,\CD_{\max}^4) \mathcal{W})$, where $\CD_{\max}$ is the maximum degree of $G$ and $\mathcal{W}$ is the weight of the error. \end{theorem}